-On February 1, 2024, Serve entered into a Master Services Agreement (the "MSA") with Magna New Mobility USA, Inc. ("Magna"), retroactively effective as of January 15, 2024 (the "Effective Date").
+On February 1, 2024, Serve entered into a Master Services Agreement (the "MSA") with Magna New Mobility USA, Inc. ("Magna"), retroactively effective as of January 15, 2024.

 In connection with the strategic partnership with Magna, on February 7, 2024, the Company issued to Magna a warrant (the "Magna Warrant") to purchase up to 2,145,000 shares of its common stock (the "Magna Warrant Shares"), subject to at an exercise price of \$0.01 per share.
-The warrants were issued pursuant to a production agreement executed in connection with the MSA between the parties in April 2024 whereby Magna will assist the Company in assembly of robotic delivery vehicles.
+The Magna Warrant was issued pursuant to a production agreement executed in connection with the MSA between the parties in April 2024 whereby Magna will assist the Company in assembly of robotic delivery vehicles.

-The Magna Warrant will be exercisable in two equal tranches: (i) the first tranche will become exercisable no later than May 15, 2024, subject to certain conditions; and (ii) the second tranche will became exercisable upon Magna's achievement of a certain manufacturing milestone as set forth in a production and purchase agreement to be entered into with respect to the contract manufacturing of our autonomous delivery robots by Magna or its affiliates.
+The Magna Warrant is exercisable in two equal tranches: (i) the first tranche became exercisable on May 15, 2024; and (ii) the second tranche will became exercisable upon Magna's achievement of a certain manufacturing milestone as set forth in a production and purchase agreement to be entered into with respect to the contract manufacturing of our autonomous delivery robots by Magna or its affiliates.
 Notwithstanding the foregoing, the Magna Warrant Shares will vest and become exercisable upon any "change of control" (as defined in the Magna Warrant).

-The fair value of the Magna Warrant was \$8,566,184 as of March 31, 2024 as determined using the Black-Scholes option pricing method.
+The fair value of the Magna Warrant was \$8,566,184 as determined using the Black-Scholes option pricing method.